-The CLCN1 gene belongs to the CLC family of genes, which provide instructions for making chloride channels.
+The CLCN1 gene provides instructions for making a type of protein called a chloride channel.
 These channels, which transport negatively charged chlorine atoms (chloride ions), play a key role in a cell's ability to generate and transmit electrical signals.
-Some CLC channels regulate the flow of chloride ions across cell membranes, while others transport chloride ions within cells.

 ClC-1 channels are made of two identical protein subunits, each produced from the CLCN1 gene.
 Although each subunit forms a separate opening (pore) that allows chloride ions to pass through, the two proteins work together to regulate the flow of chloride ions into skeletal muscle cells.

 More than 150 mutations in the CLCN1 gene have been identified in people with myotonia congenita.
 Most of these mutations cause the autosomal recessive form of the disorder, which is known as Becker disease.
 Autosomal recessive inheritance means two copies of the gene in each cell are altered.
 Becker disease results when CLCN1 mutations change the structure or function of both protein subunits that make up the ClC-1 channel.
 The altered channels greatly reduce the flow of chloride ions into skeletal muscle cells, which triggers prolonged muscle contractions.
 Abnormally sustained muscle contractions are the hallmark of myotonia.